Carlisle Border Reivers: History

 The Cumbria Mariners were Associate Members to BAFA in 2008 and were unable to achieve full league status in 2009 despite playing 3 full games in the Summer of 2008.
 The Cumbria Mariners were based in Whitehaven, West Cumbria.
 The team moved to Carlisle to achieve larger playing numbers which would enable the club to grow - the team rebranded as the Carlisle Border Reivers.

-The Reivers can also trace roots from Cumbria's original teams from the 1980s and early 1990s, the Carlisle Kestrels, the Furness Phantoms and Cumbria Cougars who all played in the original British American Football League.
+The Reivers can also trace their roots to Cumbria's original teams from the 1980s and early 1990s, the Carlisle Kestrels, the Furness Phantoms, and the Cumbria Cougars, who played in the original British American Football League.

 Home ground

 The Reivers both practice and play home games at the Sheepmount stadium, Carlisle.
 Admission to the Reivers games is free.